Ground states and associated path measures in the renormalized Nelson model: Path Measures Associated with Ground States

 \begin{defn} By the preceding remarks and Carath\'{e}odory's extension theorem, $\mu_{\V{x},*}$ has a unique extension to a probability measure on $(\Omega_{\Wi},\fB(\Omega_{\Wi}))$.
 We denote this extension by $\mu_{\V{x},\infty}$ and call it the {\em path measure associated with $\Phi$ and $\V{x}$.} \end{defn}

-\subsection{Analysis of ground state expectations via path measures}
+\subsection{Analysis of Ground State Expectations Via Path Measures}

 To analyze expectations with respect to $\mu_{\V{x},\infty}$, it is helpful to introduce a new family of measures, given by more explicit formulas, that converges to $\mu_{\V{x},\infty}$ in a suitable sense.
-For this we pick an arbitrary square-integrable, non-negative function $g:\RR^3\to\RR$.
+For this we pick an arbitrary square-integrable, non-negative function $g:\RR^3\to\RR$, that is not a.e. equal to zero.
 For every $t>0$, we then define a probability measure $\mu_{\V{x},t}$ on $\fB(\Omega_{\Wi})$ by

 with a normalization constant $Z_{\V{x},t}$ and

 Here we continue using our convention to put a minus sign in front of the time parameter of all processes that are defined by the earlier formulas but with $\V{B}_-$ put in place of $\V{B}$.
 Let us explain why $Z_{\V{x},t}$ is indeed strictly positive: Recall first that $\epsilon(0)=(1,0,0,\ldots \ )$ is the vacuum vector in $\sF$.
 Employing \eqref{Fexpv}, \eqref{Fstarexpv}, and \eqref{defW} we deduce that